Sommos/javascript_3d_nav_bar/README.md

     <img src="image1.png" width="400"/>
 </p>

-This program builds a responsive, animated animated 3d navigation bar website in HTML, CSS & JavaScript.
+This program builds a responsive, animated 3d navigation bar website in HTML, CSS & JavaScript.

 This has been built into a web application accessible here: https://sommos.github.io/javascript_3d_nav_bar/